Redbeard29/Pokegame/README.md

 # Pokegame App

-Built a basic Pokemon game application using Create React App.
+Built a basic Pokemon game application using Create React App that deals players a hand of Pokemon cards and determines a winner based on the points in each player's hand.

 ## Features